Om Nom Stories

-Om Nom Stories (often called Om Nom) is a British-Russian web series produced by Zeptolab and Rocket Fox, featuring the character Om Nom from the video game series Cut the Rope.
+Om Nom Stories (sometimes called Om Nom) is a cartoon web series produced by Zeptolab and Rocket Fox, featuring the character Om Nom from the video game series Cut the Rope.
 The series revolves around Om Nom's life out of the game, and is based on 4 games in the series: the original, Cut the Rope: Time Travel, Cut the Rope 2, and Cut the Rope: Magic.
 The first season, as well as the first and last episodes of the second (Time Travel), combine live action and animation, while the rest are entirely animated.
-As of October 14, 2022, 221 episodes have been released over 22 seasons.

-About the show

-This show with 5 series, 23 seasons, and 230 episodes long, it took 10 years and 2 months to finish the entire show.
-See how Om Nom gets delivered on Evan's house, time travel to meet his ancestors, go on the adventure in a cartoon world, get stuck in a fantasy book, travel around the world, make a video blog, dream about 10 jobs, become a superhero, be a dad with a son, open a restaurant, and go to a new neighbour! seasons 1-3 takes between 1 minute and 1 minute, 5 seconds, season 4-7 takes 2 minutes, seasons 8-23 takes 2 minutes and 45 seconds, and season 23 ep 10 takes 1 hour!
+It ran on YouTube from 9 December 2011 to 4 October 2024.

 Production

-The series had a pilot, and it has went viral ever since.
+On December 9, 2011, ZeptoLab released a pilot to satisfy the fans' demand for more content with Om Nom.
+The pilot's success prompted the production and release of the first season, which was aired from October 24, 2012 within the Cut the Rope and Cut the Rope: Experiments apps, ZeptoLab YouTube channel, and in over 19,000 US movie theatres as part of an exclusive partnership with National CineMedia (NCM)'s FirstLook pre-show.

+In October 2021, it was announced that a spin-off series titled Eve and Om Nom: Delivery Duo was in development and was set to be co-produced by ZeptoLab and Russian company StoryTime.
+The series follows Om Nom running a parcel delivery service with his new human best friend Eve.
+The series' first season was ordered for 52 5-minute episodes.
+However, the idea has since gotten scrapped and turned into an original IP titled Eva and Tuk-Tuk: Delivery Duo, which effectively follows the same premise.

+In 2022, production of the series was moved to the Metaxilasis animation studio.

+Since 2025, the series is currently in limbo.

+Broadcast

 The show has aired on CITV in the United Kingdom between 2014 and 2017.
 In October 2018, the series' first five seasons were acquired by Turner Broadcasting System for distribution in Latin American regions.
 On August 12, 2019, the spin-off short series Learn English with Om Nom started broadcasting as part of BatteryPOP broadcasts on the former Qubo network.
+On March 26, 2020, it was announced that Om Nom Stories would start airing on Azteca 7 in Latin America in May, and also be released on Totalplay and on LATAM Airlines’ in-flight system.
+On August 1, 2023, seasons 2, 4, and 15 released on Netflix.
+In February 2024, it was announced that the first 25 seasons of the series were acquired by Disney+ to be released in Europe in Q4 of 2024.
+It was later added to the platform on October 5, 2024.
+On June 19, 2024, it was announced that German company Your Family Entertainment has struck a deal with ZeptoLab to have Om Nom Stories released on Fix&Foxi TV.